greenspace10/addressable/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please open an issue.
+If you discover a security vulnerability within this project, please submit an issue.
+All security vulnerabilities will be promptly addressed.

 ## License

 This software is released under [The MIT License (MIT)](LICENSE).

+(c) 2014-2021 GrnSpc, Some rights reserved.